Below you will find pages that utilize the taxonomy term “Linux”

 I can’t write in Chuvash in Windows 8 (and all the previous Windows releases).
 Chuvash is a minority language in Russian Federation.
 In this blog post I want to summarize the status of the keyboard layout support of the minority languages of Russia and find a way to improve this situation.

-Languages and Microsoft There are thousands of languages.
+There are thousands of languages.
 Of course it is hard to support them all.
-As per 2012-02-21 Windows 8 supports 109 (!
+As per 2012-02-21 Windows 8 supports 109 (!) languages.
+In december 2012 the support for Cheerokee language was added.

 Hello world in node.js